 Heavy glass shower door is a great solution often used in contemporary bathrooms.
 A fair amount of space is necessary to open the shower door out to the inside.
 It is absolutely illegal to install a swinging shower door lacking a possibility to open out.
 This is a very basic safety law.
 We recommend this elegant 3/8″ thick clear glass, since it invariably create a feeling of larger space.
 The clear glass makes a huge difference even in spacious bathrooms.
 The 3/8″ glass shower door is more economical.
 By just looking, the difference from the more expensive 1/2″ (thicker) glass is almost impossible to tell for a causal onlooker.

 The bath tub enclosures used to be bypass types in the past, almost without exception.
-It is from just the turn of the century we got requests for swinging glass shower door of 3/8″ and 1/2″ thick on the tubs.
-The main advantage of this installation is the better accessibility of the tub.
-We think this shower door looks better.
+It is only from about the turn of the century we got requests for swinging glass shower door of 3/8″ and 1/2″ thick on the tubs.
+The main advantage of this approach is the better accessibility of the tub.
+We think this shower door looks better too.
 It is more elegant and of course more contemporary.This side panel was installed with “U” channels to gain solid lateral support.

 Shower door on a tub

 There are sometimes special requests or special circumstances.
 On this bathtub we installed 3/8 swinging glass shower door to cover the opening between the walls on the two sides of the tub.
 Both doors do swing in as well as they swing out.
 This way affords plenty space to get into the tub, or to do something in it from the outside, pl. bathing a child or soak something in the tub because it is this way totally unobstructed.
 A shower door must swing from closed position toward outside for obvious safety reasons.
 If a shower door swings only in, but not out, it can’t pass inspection.
 Such installation is against the law.

 Shower door on both side